yfain/angular12hr/README.md

 Install an IDE - either WebStorm or Visual Studio Code.

-You'll also need Chrome Web browser.
+You'll also need the Chrome Web browser.

 The rest of the instructions are provided during the workshop.